Fonds MS-3-4 - Theatre Arts Guild fonds

 Custodial history

-This fonds was created by and in the custody of Theatre Arts Guild until it was donated to the Dalhousie University Archives.
-A formal agreement between Theatre Arts Guild and Dalhousie made the Dalhousie University Archives the official repository in 1981.
+Records were in the custody of Theatre Arts Guild until they were donated to the Dalhousie University Archives in 21 separate accessions between 1973 and 2024.
+A formal agreement between the Theatre Arts Guild and Dalhousie University named Dalhousie University Archives as the official repository in 1981.

 Scope and content